 Closed-loop extraction is not new or unique to the cannabis industry.
-For many years people have used closed-loop extraction to extract essential oils for things like food additives and perfumes.
+For many years people have used closed-loop systems to extract essential oils for things like food additives and perfumes.
 Recently, however, it has become a widely popular cannabis extraction method.
 Cannabis industry professionals use closed-loop extraction to extract cannabinoids (THC, CBD) and terpenes from cannabis plant material into an isolated concentrate.

 Closed-loop extraction is a form of hydrocarbon extraction.
 However, unlike other variations of hydrocarbon extraction, closed-loop extraction occurs entirely within a closed system, which keeps the solvent from making any contact with the outside atmosphere.
-Closed-loop extraction offers benefits that other extraction methods are unable to provide, such as safety and efficiency.
+Closed-loop systems offers benefits that other extraction methods are unable to provide, such as safety and efficiency.